Top 10 Most Popular Beer Brands In Spain | ESM Magazine

 However, the consumption of non-alcoholic beers has been on the rise in recent years.

-Alcohol-free beers accounted for 14% of all beer consumption by Spaniards in 2023, according to the socioeconomic report of the beer sector in Spain, prepared by Cerveceros de Espana and the Ministry of Agriculture, Fisheries and Food.
+Alcohol-free beers accounted for 14% of all beer consumption by Spaniards in 2023, according to a socio-economic report of the beer sector in Spain prepared by Cerveceros de España and the Ministry of Agriculture, Fisheries and Food.

-In 2023, Spain was the second largest beer producer in the European Union, producing 4 billion litres and contributing 12.4% of the EU’s total beer production, according to Eurostat.
+In 2023, Spain was the second-largest beer producer in the European Union, producing four billion litres and contributing 12.4% of the EU’s total beer production, according to Eurostat.

 Based on the YouGov BrandIndex tracker, here’s an overview of some popular beer brands dominating the Spanish market.